CSharpM7/reslotter/README.md

 ## Usage

+You may run this program's .py file if you have python installed.
+Otherwise, I've provided a .exe version.
+The .py version will always be the most up-to-date version.

 ### .py:
 Download via the green code button located on the repository (https://github.com/CSharpM7/reslotter) Run `reslotterGUI.py`, not `reslotter.py.
 ### .exe: